Fast-oscillating random perturbations of Hamiltonian systems: Introduction

 where $\e$ is a small positive parameter, $\mathbb T^m$ is the $m$-dimensional torus, and $W_t$ is an $m$-dimensional Brownian motion.
-In the coupled system, $\bx_t^\e$ is the slow motion and $\bxi_t^\e$ is the fast motion, since the generator of the diffusion in the second equation is scaled by $\e^{-1}$.
-In this system, all the randomness comes from the second equation and the slow motion depends on the fast one in a deterministic way, and this dependence results in fast-changing velocity for the slow motion.
+In the coupled slow-fast system, $\bx_t^\e$ is the slow component and $\bxi_t^\e$ is the fast component, since the generator of the diffusion in the second equation is multiplied by $\e^{-1}$.
+On the space $\mathbb R^2\times\mathbb T^m$, the diffusion \eqref{eq:theprocess1} is everywhere degenerate.
+All the randomness comes from the second equation and is transmitted to $\bx_t^\e$ through the vector $b(\bx_t^\e,\bxi_t^\e)$, which is fast-oscillating in time.
 Under natural conditions, the averaging principle holds for the process in \eqref{eq:theprocess1} (cf. \cite{randomperturbation}).
 For example, if $\sigma(y)$ is non-degenerate (and thus $\bxi_t^\e$ has a unique invariant measure $\mu$ independent of $\e$), then $\bx_t^\e$ converges as $\e\to0$ in probability on each finite interval $[0,T]$ to an averaged process defined by the differential equation